 Regular Track: We are now accepting applications for the third edition of the PG School of Thinking – Regular Track (‘Year Delta’ 2021-2022).

 In order to book a place, please send your application letter to Marta Lenartowicz.
 Your (email) letter should include: (1.) your reasons for applying, (2.) your expectations, (3.) a short account of your academic and professional background, and (4.) a self-assessment of your English language proficiency (this will waive the formal requirement for providing an official language certificate).

-The application letters are being reviewed continuously, on a first-come, first-served basis.
 Once your place is booked, you will be invited to formally register via the central application system of the VUB.

 Frequently Asked Questions

 1. Can I use the Flemish ‘kmo-portefeuille‘ support to participate in this programme?